NoBrainer/scrollrole-old/public/resources/README.md

 Feature Object, or Proficiency Object.
 (Must have this or `from`.)
 - `from`: Object defining part or all of a predefined List.
 This is an alternative to `options`.
 (See:
 [List Selector Object](#list-selector-object))
+- `allowDuplicate`: Boolean of whether or not to allow picking duplicates. (default: false)
+- `use`: Object to use instead of defining an Choice Object.
+The Object being used will be overridden by fields in the Choice Object using it.

 Example:
 ```yaml